 - Affordable Housing Trust Fund (AHTF).
 The AHTF is funded through development revenues, fees paid by developers, pay off of City-held liens, and land sales from Tierra Contenta.
 Residents of moderate income below 120% of Area Median Income (AMI) are considered eligible for assistance.
-Funds are disbursed according to the NM Affordable Housing Act and used to support down payment assistance, home repair, rental assistance, and other projects related to the preservation, construction or creation of affordable housing. - CDBG-Funded Down Payment Assistance.
-During the 2016-2017 Program Year, \$132,083 was spent on two Down Payment Assistance (DPA) programs, with the goal of funding 12 loans for mainly first-time home buyers.
-Program Income was generated from the DPA programs in the amount of \$163,278.74 which allowed for a total of 31 homebuyer loans to be funded from this program. - Affordable Housing Trust Fund (AHTF)-Funded DPA: Funds were not made available from the AHTF during the program year due to a lack of revenue into the account.
-However, the AHTF is a proven source of support for DPA.
-In 2015 this program offered down payment assistance (DPA) loans through three non-profit organizations: Habitat for Humanity, Homewise and The Housing Trust.
-These loans reduced the price of the home loan and a lien is placed on the property in the City's name so that the funds will be repaid to the City once a home is sold and then reallocated, allowing the City to retain the funds.
+Funds are disbursed according to the NM Affordable Housing Act and used to support down payment assistance, home repair, rental assistance, and other projects related to the preservation, construction or creation of affordable housing. - CDBG-Funded Down Payment Assistance (DPA).
+During the 2013-2017 program years, \$929,750 (verified) was spent on two Down Payment Assistance (DPA) programs.
+Program Income was generated from the DPA programs in the amount of \$200,000 approx each year which serves to fund 10 15 loans annually, or 50 75 over the five year period. - Affordable Housing Trust Fund (AHTF)-Funded DPA: Funds from the AHTF were a proven source of support for DPA since 2013.
+During this time period, the AHTF program offered down payment assistance (DPA) to 45 households, an investment totaling almost \$800,000.
+These loans "buy down" the principal amount that the buyer needs to borrow in order to purchase a home, thus, reducing their monthly housing cost.
+A lien is placed on the property in the City's name so that the funds will be repaid to the City once a home is sold or recycled to a new, income-certified homebuyer.

 - HUD-funded Rental Assistance.
 For multiple years, the City of Santa Fe has been a HUD grantee for homeless assistance funds through the Shelter Plus Care/Continuum of Care program.
 The City contracted with local housing providers who administered the rental assistance directly to very-low income renters and those with disabilities.
 At one time, the City received over \$1.2 million from HUD which was disbursed to three subrecipients: Housing Trust, Life Link and St Elizabeth Shelter.
 When HUD modified the regulation to allow current nonprofit subrecipients to become the direct grantee, the City turned over six of its eight grants (five to Life Link and one to the Housing Trust).
 Once the current multi-year grants are in the Continuum of Care renewal cycle, the remaining two grants will also be turned over. - Rental Assistance from Local Funds.
-In the 2014-2015 Program Year, \$150,000 of the AHTF was spent on rental assistance which served 49 households or 114 individuals For FY 2015-2016, \$60,000 of unused general funds from FY 2014-2015 were added to the program to ensure that vulnerable renters did not lose their housing; however, since then the City cut its general fund budget for affordable housing by 25%.
-The Office of Affordable housing is working to re-establish this vital funding source.
-For the 2016-17 budget year, the City's Finance Department is hoping to allocate \$100,000 from an anticipated budget surplus; however, at this time the funds have not yet been secured. - CDBG-funded Homeowner Housing Rehabilitation. \$60,000 of CDBG funds was granted to Habitat for Humanity for rehabilitation of eight (8) single-family residences targeted towards homeowners earning below 60% of the AMI.
-Through the year, however, Habitat used funds to provide emergency repairs for very low income homeowners, primarily elderly, single female-headed households and assisted 16 homeowners through the program.
-The Homewise Home Improvement Program generated close to \$85,000 in program income, in addition to the \$12,000 of entitlement funds.
-HUD requires that program income is spent before entitlement funding can be used which enabled Homewise to almost triple its original goal of assisting 6 homeoers and serve a total of 21 households over the course of the year. - AHTF-funded Homeowner Housing Rehabilitation: Funds were not available from the AHTF during the program year, so no progress is reported.
-Because the income limit is higher for AHTF (120% of AMI), the program works well in conjunction with CDBG which has a cap of 80%AMI.
-When possible, the City strives to provide both types of funding to reach as many low- and moderate-income people as possible.
+In the 2014-2015 Program Year, \$150,000 of the AHTF was spent on rental assistance which served 49 households or 114 individuals For FY 2015-2016, \$60,000 of unused general funds from FY 2014-2015 were added to the program to ensure that vulnerable renters did not lose their housing. - CDBG-funded Homeowner Housing Rehabilitation. \$207,500 CDBG funds were granted to for rehabilitation of sixty-four (64) single-family residences targeted towards homeowners earning below 60% of the AMI from 2013-2017.
+Habitat used funds to provide emergency repairs for very low income homeowners, primarily elderly, single female-headed households. - AHTF-funded Homeowner Housing Rehabilitation: Because the income limit is higher for AHTF (120% of AMI), the program works well in conjunction with CDBG which has a cap of 80%AMI.
+When possible, the City strives to provide both types of funding to reach as many low- and moderateincome people as possible.